ibexa/documentation-user/docs/shop_administration/product_categories.md

 ---
 description: You can create a structure of tags that can be assigned to products to help categorize products, to assist users in searching.
-One product can elong to different categories.
+One product can belong to different categories.
 In 4.2 you create, manage and assign categories manually, no import is available.
-In future releases categories will be assigned automatically based on rules, export./import will be added, as well as rules for applying different sales conditions based on categories.
+In future releases categories will be assigned automatically based on rules, export/import will be added, as well as rules for applying different sales conditions based on categories.
 ---

 # Product categories